chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ## StarkNet Python library

 If you prefer to use Python in your StarkNet projects, [StarkNet.py](https://github.com/software-mansion/starknet.py) is what you need.
 It offers both synchronous and asynchronous methods to interact with contracts and query the blockchain.

+### Conclusion

+I hope this help you kick-start your projects in StarkNet and solve any doubts you might have about how to start developing apps in it.

+L2 solutions are becoming more and more popular and StarkNet is one of the most active ones, with Hackathons happening almost every month.
+The team has recently launched [StarkGate](https://starkgate.starknet.io/), a bridge to move ETH to StarkNet and the adoption has been great so more applications will be available soon.